Expand Your Understanding of the Investment Possibilities that Exist

 In case the above numbers aren't enough to convince you of Peter Lynch's investing genius, let's compare the Magellan Fund's performance from 1977 to 1990 with the performance of the Dow Jones Industrial Average over the same time period.
 The Dow Jones Industrial Average managed an increase of about 3x over the same period - $1000 invested in the Dow would yield a comparably paltry $3000 in 1990.

 Clearly, any investor should at least be interested in the general methods employed by Peter Lynch.
-Although Lynch articulates some general principals regarding his investing philosophy in the now classic One Up on Wall Street, we will look at what can be called a Peter Lynch Stock Screen - a stock screen that generally uses his principals to screen the universe of potential stocks for a small number of potentially lucrative stock picks.
+Although Lynch articulates some general principles regarding his investing philosophy in the now classic One Up on Wall Street, we will look at what can be called a Peter Lynch Stock Screen - a stock screen that generally uses his principals to screen the universe of potential stocks for a small number of potentially lucrative stock picks.

-Lower P/E Ratio than Industry
+Price Earnings (P/E) Ratio Lower than Industry

 The common price to earning (P/E) ratio is often used in stock screening and Peter Lynch was no stranger of this classic and often used metric.
 By screening for firms that have a lower P/E ratio than the industry, an investor can find potentially undervalued equities.